t-veor/observable-ocaml-reports/proposal/document.md

 will support tuples, lists, parametric polymorphism, algebraic data types, record types, and `match` expressions.

-The implementation of this subset will likely require the design of an object representation for OCaml values.
+The implementation of this subset will require the design of an object representation for OCaml values.
 Tuples and record types map easily to structs in C, while a tagged union can be used for OCaml’s “sum of products” approach to algebraic data types.
 On the first pass, it is quite likely that a naive “tagged pointer” type will be used for support for polymorphism, but extension tasks may experiment with eliminating this need via some method.

 The addition of algebraic data types greatly increases the scope of supported programs, and allows for functions taking multiple arguments